samvera/noid-rails/README.md

 noid = noid_service.mint
 ```

 This creates a Noid with the default identifier template, which you can override (see below).
-Now that you have a service object with a template, you can also use it to validate identifier to see if they conform to the template:
+Now that you have a service object with a template, you can also use it to validate identifiers to see if they conform to the template:

 ```ruby
 noid_service.valid? 'xyz123foobar'